lachlanmcdonald/mg-shader-wiki/Pyramid.md

 ## Axis Modes

-When no axis modes are set, the shader will form a square pyramid.
-However, if either X or Y-axis modes are set, the shader will form a pyramid with the slope facing the X or Y axis, respectively.
+When no [Axis Modes](Terms) are set, the shader will form a square pyramid.
+However, if either X or Y-Axis Modes are set, the shader will form a pyramid with the slope facing the X or Y axis, respectively.
 Setting the Z-axis mode has no effect.

 <!-- SAMPLE pyramid_axis 3 -->
 <table>